OpenNHP/opennhp/docs/server_plugin.md

 4. Import your plugin in the main application.
 In the main application file (main.go), import your plugin package and call your plugin functions as needed.

-Following the plugin function design, taking the "example" plugin as an example, the AuthWithHttp function receives HTTP requests, the authRegular function processes URL parameter information, and you need to design auxiliary functions such as ValidateTicket for ticket verification, ValidateToken for Token validity verification, fetchToken for constructing POST requests with Token, and signDemo for generating signature schemes to achieve functionality.
-Development can be extended according to specific functional requirements.
+Refer to the plug-in function design for code development.
+Taking the "example" plug-in as an example, the AuthWithHttp function is designed to receive and process HTTP requests, the authRegular function verifies the user name and password and knocks on the door, the authAndShowLogin function loads login page resources, etc., and verification auxiliary functions need to be designed to implement the functions.
+Expansion and development can be carried out according to specific functional requirements.

 ![Example Plugin Core Code and Auxiliary Code Function Example](/images/plugin_image6.png)